El Coyote (character): El Coyote's double identity

-César de Echagüe (the III – with Mexican and Spanish roots) was a wealthy, elegant Californio nobleman, resident at the large 40,000 hectare (100,000 acres or 400 km2) ranch, Rancho San Antonio, just north-east of Los Angeles.
-He had an affable, charming appearance – lazy, comfortable, cynical and sceptic, and with false superficiality.
+César de Echagüe (the III – with Mexican and Spanish roots) was a wealthy, elegant Californio nobleman.
+He was resident at the truly large estate and ranch - 40,000 hectare (100,000 acres or 400 km2) cattle farming (and possibly also sheep and horse plus some winery), and later also orange cultivating - el Rancho de San Antonio, just north-east of Los Angeles.
+Our hero had an affable, charming appearance, was regarded a coward and a feminine, effete (weak) figure - and he was lazy, comfortable, cynical and sceptic - with false superficiality.
 He was educated and refined, a master of expression, and a practical, pragmatic man.

-Behind his facade he doubled as El Coyote, a masked vigilante hero and defender of the weak – fighting for freedom, honesty and justice.
-Coyote protected the original Hispanics (and the native Indians) of California from the Anglo Americans, and certainly from all "bad ones".
+Behind his facade he doubled as El Coyote, a masked vigilante avenger, expert of disguise - wanted by the law - and defender of the weak, fighting for freedom, honesty, justice and vengeance.
+Coyote protected the original Hispanics (and the Native Americans - Indians) of California from the Anglo Americans - and certainly from all "bad ones".
 Mallorquí did address the Afro-American question only briefly.

+Heroes don't die - they vanish

-The stories continued the mythical traditions of Robin Hood, Dick Turpin, and The Scarlet Pimpernel – published in 1905, which was the very first popular novel with the "double identity" plot.
-Dime novel detective Nick Carter debuted in 1886.
-Tarzan was introduced in 1912, and Zorro found its way to the public in 1919, but El Coyote became even bigger – in Spain.
-Among other early famous, often masked American novel and/or radio heroes, were The Shadow, debuting 1930 (and 1931), plus The Phantom Detective, Doc Savage, The Spider and Lone Ranger in 1933, and Green Hornet in 1936.
+The Coyote stories continued the mythical traditions of Robin Hood, Dick Turpin, Dumas' d'Artagnan and The Three Musketeers, and The Scarlet Pimpernel (the last one published in 1905 - debuting on theater in 1903, which was the very first popular novel with the "double identity" plot).
+Dime novel detective.
+Nick Carter debuted in 1886.
+Tarzan was introduced in 1912, Doctor Syn (not the original but an early "Scarecrow") in 1915, and El Zorro found its way to the public in 1919, but El Coyote became even bigger – in Spain.
+Among other early famous, often masked American novel and/or radio heroes, were Charlie Chan (original idea already in 1919) with the first novel in 1925 (movies 1926), The Shadow, debuting 1930 on radio (and 1931 in novels), plus The Phantom Detective, Doc Savage, The Spider and the Lone Ranger in 1933, and the Green Hornet in 1936.
 Some of the very early comic strip superheroes (or costumed crime-fighters) were Buck Rogers introduced in 1928, Dick Tracy 1931, and Flash Gordon in 1934.
 The most famous comic book (or strip) hero is Superman originated in 1933 (and commercially published in 1938).
-In 1934 Mandrake debuted, and the Phantom comic strip in 1936.
+In 1934 Lee Falk's Mandrake debuted, and in 1936 his The Phantom (character) - comic strip.
 Batman and the original Captain Marvel entered in 1939.
 Captain America and the originals of The Flash, Green Lantern and Daredevil made their debuts in 1940.
 Wonder Woman, Blackhawk and Green Arrow debuted in 1941, and in 1947 Black Canary entered the scene.